 Another journal also helped my family connect with our ancestors on a very personal level.

 My family has more than our fair share of vacation horror stories.
 The running joke was that we couldn’t go on vacation without the car breaking down or someone dying.
-On one fateful vacation, we got stuck in the tiny town of Brinkley, AR, with a blown transmission.
+On one fateful vacation, we got stuck in the tiny town of Brinkley, Arkansas with a blown transmission.
 Thanks to the 5 days we spent in that hotel room, we had to cut a week’s worth of sites off of our 3-week adventure.
 One of the stops that got axed was Nauvoo, IL.

-We made up for that a few years later with a trip to Nauvoo.
+We made up for that a few years later with another trip just to Nauvoo.
 While there, we happened to meet a couple of senior missionaries who turned out to be distant relatives.
 As a result of that meeting, we were able to get a copy of a book about that aforementioned fourth-great-grandfather, Lorenzo, and his father, Jeremiah.

 In that book, there was an account from another journal.
 This one was not from an ancestor, but from a man who would himself later become a Prophet.
 Wilford Woodruff wrote in his journal about being partnered with Lorenzo on a scouting trip while the pioneers were heading west to the Salt Lake Valley.
 I don’t have it here to quote directly, but in essence, he said, “Oh no!
 I have to travel with Brother Hatch again.
 His oxen are always dying and his wagons are always breaking down.”